Accounts Receivable Policy

-Persons 60 years of age or older meeting UACCM Admission Requirements may enroll in for-credit courses at the college-tuition free on a space-available basis.
-Seniors are responsible for paying all non-tuition costs required for the course or courses in which they enroll, excluding tuition and mandatory fees.
-Requests for the senior citizens’ tuition rate should be made to the UACCM Financial Aid Office.
+Persons 60 years of age or older meeting UACCM admission requirements may enroll in for-credit courses at the College tuition and mandatory fees free on a space available basis.
+Seniors are responsible for paying all costs required for the course or courses in which they enroll, excluding tuition and mandatory fees.
+Requests for the senior citizens’ tuition and fee rate should be made to the UACCM Financial Aid Office.

 Senior Citizen tuition waivers are not available for non-credit community outreach courses.